Berymuch/Streamer.Bot/README.md

 Note that some actions rely on specific scenes/filters/transitions/sources to be present in OBS to function- these aspects of this bot will not work out of the box but can be modified to suit your needs.
 Eventually a method will be provided to autopopulate OBS sources once the bot progresses further along the developmental roadmap.

 All credit for the streamer bot application goes to its developers.

-There is a TON here to document and I haven't done any of it hahaha- stay tuned!